psitools/psitools-public/README.md

     * `psitools/test_*`: pytest tests, provides functional examples
 * `psitools_examples/`: Some additional usage examples
 * `anaconda_environments/`: Anaconda Python environment specification with required packages
+* `.circleci/` CircleCI based test setup for the GitHub repo.

 ## Testing

+The package includes tests built with pytest.
+There are several tags for selecting tests:

+* `mpi`: Tests to run with pytest-mpi
+* `slow`: Tests which take too long to use in the CI autotest

 One way to run functional tests, using the included conda specification: